Men are addicted to ejaculation and they don’t even know it. We haven’t been educated about what might help us grow as a species.

 By the time I was 27, a week was the longest I went without ejaculating, and I couldn’t walk properly at the end of it.
 My testicles felt like they were about to explode.
-Never had I met a guy who had stopped ejaculating.
+I had never met a guy who had stopped ejaculating.

 A couple of months after a workshop about full-body orgasms, I stopped.
 I decided that I had to know what else was possible.
 I am now two months in.
 Andrew recommends that all men stop for at least a year in order to reconnect with themselves.

 One of the hardest things is to accept you are truly addicted; you almost have to treat yourself as if you were going to alcoholics anonymous, but this is hardly ejaculation anonymous: I am telling you guys all about it!

 The first two or three weeks were very hard.
 I had to re-circulate the energy with yoga and breathing techniques.

 But I ploughed on through and after the first three weeks, everything seemed normal.
 There was still an urge to ejaculate at times but I could let it pass.